 Dan Krill is a multi-instrumentalist, songwriter and folk singer.
-He got his chops playing worship hymns at Sunday services while still in grade school.
+He plays solo-acoustic or in collaboration across SE Wisconsin.
+Back in grade school, he got his chops playing worship hymns at Sunday services.
 Simultaneously he wrote and recorded weird songs with found instruments using a 4-track tape recorder.
 His brothers did the same.
-Together they collaborated with friends to form various bands influenced by Pixies, Pavement, Hum and more.
+Together they collaborated with friends to form various bands influenced by artists such as Pixies, Pavement, and Flaming Lips.
 All the while, their father, a die-hard Dylan fan, bombarded them with the lyricism of one of the greatest songwriters of all time.

 Presently, Dan has over 5 albums of original songs that he performs with a wide network of musician friends.
-Though he plays guitar, drums, bass, and harmonica, Dan loves to collaborate with others to enrich the overall writing/recording experience.
+Though he plays guitar, drums, bass, and harmonica, he still loves to collaborate with others.
 Listen for organ, ukulele, trumpet, washboard, toy piano, mandolin, saxophone, accordion, piano, tuba, banjo, and more!

 Dan was featured in the Sheperd Express for his album "Folk Music" (2024).
 Dan was featured in the Waukesha Freeman and Ten16 Press newsletter for his album "Ill Spirits" (2021).
 Dan also writes education articles on creativity, teaches songwriting workshops, and wrote a children's book Archie and the Not-So-Scary Monster (2017).